William G. Belknap: Biography

 Belknap was born in Newburgh, New York on September 7, 1794, the son of Samuel Belknap and Mary Goldsmith.
 He was a first lieutenant in the War of 1812, during which he was wounded in the sortie from Fort Erie, Ontario on September 17, 1814.
 He became captain on February 1, 1822; major by brevet on February 1, 1832; and major on January 31, 1842.
 In 1828 Belknap assisted in establishing Fort Leavenworth in Kansas.
 He received promotion to brevet lieutenant colonel on March 15, 1842, for his services during the Second Seminole War in Florida.

 Belknap took part in several battles of the Mexican–American War.
 He received brevet promotion to colonel for gallantry in General Zachary Taylor's Rio Grande campaign.
 He acted as inspector general at the Battle of Monterrey, and was promoted to brigadier general by brevet on February 23, 1847, for services at the Battle of Buena Vista.
 He was promoted to lieutenant colonel on September 26, 1847.
 Following the Mexican–American War, Belknap commanded his regiment and the garrison of Fort Gibson, Oklahoma from December 14, 1848, to May 7, 1850.
+In 1849, Belknap was elected an honorary member of the New York Society of the Cincinnati.